Lonesome Dove (miniseries): Reception

 Lonesome Dove received universal acclaim from critics.
-The New York Times commented that:
+The New York Times commented:

+On review aggregator Rotten Tomatoes, 98% of 43 critics gave the series a positive review, with an average rating of 10.0/10.
+The website's critics consensus reads, "Headlined by Robert Duvall's sublimely rowdy performance, Lonesome Dove brings Larry McMurtry's beloved book to resounding life in an epic treatment that broadens the possibilities of what the silver screen is capable of."

 The first installment, on February 5, 1989, led the Nielsen ratings for the week, with an impressive 28.5 rating (34 share, 44 million estimated viewers).
 That rating was the highest rating of any movie or miniseries that season, topping The Karen Carpenter Story (26.4 rating), and also well ahead of the first episode of the most massive miniseries that season, War and Remembrance (21.8 rating).
 Part 4 led ratings for the following week of ratings (27.3 rating), with Part 2 in 8th place (23.8 rating) and Part 3 in 4th place (24.8 rating).